Designing a pet bird app that trains humans on how to train their birds

 Birdhouse users must keep returning to the app to learn and practice healthy caretaking habits.

-Me, UX & UI Designer
+Me, UI Designer

 After Effects • Figma • Illustrator • Miro

 I identified several task flows for the habit tracking app: (below).
 However, the key path scenario for a first-time user is logging their first habit.